thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 - The server does not support the extensions, omits them in ``EncryptedExtensions`` and the handshake proceeds with X.509 certificate(s).
 - The server does not support any of the proposed certificate types and terminates the session with a fatal alert of type ``unsupported_certificate``.
 - Both client and server indicate support for the ``VC`` certificate type.
 The server selects ``VC`` certificate type, but the client did not send the ``did_methods`` extension in addition to the ``server_certificate_type`` extension.
 The server MUST terminate the session with a fatal alert of type ``missing_extension``.
 - Both client and server indicate support for the ``VC`` certificate type.
-The server selects ``VC`` certificate type, but the server's DID is not compatible with any of the DID Methods supported by the client and listed in the ``did_methods`` extension in the ``ClientHello`` message.
-The server terminates the session.
+The server selects ``VC`` certificate type, but the server's DID is not compatible with any of the DID Methods supported by the client and listed in the ``did_methods`` extension sent with the ``ClientHello`` message. _This document defines two possible server behaviours (a) the server terminates the session with a fatal alert of type ``unsupported_did_methods``, (b) the server sends a HelloRetryRequest (HRR) message with a new extension listing the DLTs in which it owns a DID_.

+_These design considerations apply: solution (a) requires defining a new fatal alert message type, and the client has no clues to perform a new successful TLS handshake; solution (b) requires defining a new HRR extension which could have privacy implications as it discloses the DLTs where the server owns its DIDs; on the other hand, this extension provides the client with clues to retry a successful new TLS handshake_.

 - Both client and server indicate support for the ``VC`` certificate type, the server MAY select the first (most preferred) certificate type from the client's list that is supported by both endpoints.
 It MAY include the ``client_certificate_type`` in the ``EncryptedExtensions`` message to request a certificate from the client.
 In case the server selects ``VC`` certificate type, it MUST also send the ``did_methods`` extension in the ``CertificateRequest`` message.

 ## CertificateRequest message